Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Trade-Off Analyses: OOD Robustness and Latency

 \subsubsection{Metrics}

 The performance metrics consist of the mean translation error ($E_\text{t}$), mean orientation error ($E_\text{q}$) and the mean pose error ($E_\text{pose}$) defined below for individual samples

+where $(\bm{t},\bm{q})$ and $(\tilde{\bm{t}}, \tilde{\bm{q}})$ respectively denote the ground-truth and estimated poses comprising 3D translation and 4D quaternion vectors.
 Also note that for the SPEED+ HIL domains, the rotation and translation errors account for the calibration accuracy of the TRON facility.
 Specifically, for individual samples, the HIL errors are defined as \citep{park_2023_acta_spec2021}

 The rotation threshold ($\theta_q$) and the normalized translation threshold ($\theta_t$) are derived from the calibration accuracy of TRON and are set to $\theta_q = 0.169^\circ$ and $\theta_t = 2.173 \times 10^{-3}$ \citep{park_2021_aas_tron}.
 Then, the HIL pose error for a sample is given as